This positive parenting recipe is not only simple, it's also really powerful:

 Okay, that was the simple positive parenting recipe.
-Now, let's roll up our sleeves and start our positive parenting journey.
+Now, let's roll up our sleeves and start our conscious parenting journey.

-Positive parenting and positive psychology both share the pedagogical strategies of bringing out the best in people / children by:• Nurturing talents and abilities that are already there.
+Positive parenting and positive psychology both share the pedagogical strategies of bringing out the best in people / children by:

-In this way the parenting style of positive parenting is focused on 'building' and supporting in order to make kids blossom rather than repressing them in order to control them.
+In this way this parenting style is focused on 'building' and supporting in order to make kids blossom rather than repressing them in order to control them.

 Even though we abandoned the strict Victorian Age more than 100 years ago, we're still terribly scared of 'producing' spoiled children.